Your libido is on mute! Crank up the volume

 So sex has gone by the wayside.
 What can you do?

 1. See your physician.
-You may have female sexual dysfunction (FSD) if you have the following symptoms consistently for a period of about a month or more.
+You may be experiencing female sexual dysfunction (FSD) if you have the following symptoms consistently for a period of two to three months with no clear origin.

 FSD is characterized as persistent